armory/docs/content/en/continuous-deployment/installation/guide/install-on-gke.md

 ---
-title: Install Armory Enterprise for Spinnaker in the Google Kubernetes Engine (GKE)
+title: Install Armory Continuous Deployment for Spinnaker in the Google Kubernetes Engine (GKE)
 linkTitle: "Install in GKE"
 draft: true
 weight: 5